bit101/quicksettings/README.md

 The date control implementation of the control will vary on platforms.
 On some platforms, this will be the same as a text input.
 Date input must be in the form aof a string: "YYYY-MM-DD".
 Output value will be the same.

 The time control implementation of the control will vary on platforms.
 On some platforms, this will be the same as a text input.
-Time input must be in the form aof a string: "HH-MM" or "HH:MM:SS" or "HH:MM:SS:MSS".
+Time input must be in the form aof a string: "HH-MM" or "HH:MM:SS" in 24-hour format.
 Output value will be the same.

 ## Querying Controls